 - Meaning: distorted because

-- Use the subjunctive verb for both verb entities above.
+- The subjunctive verb should be used for both the verb entities above

 - Lists